Safety and Emergencies

 - Close all windows and doors to isolate fire and smoke.

-- Carry a towel to cover nose and mouth to minimize the danger of asphyxiation.
+- Carry a towel to cover the nose and mouth to minimize the danger of asphyxiation.

 - Take your room key to get back into your room.
-Safety and Security staff will lock all doors as they evacuate the building.
+Public Safety staff will lock all doors as they evacuate the building.

-- Evacuate the building immediately per instructions given by the residence hall and Safety and Security staff.
+- Evacuate the building immediately per instructions given by the residence hall and Public Safety staff.

 - Go out the nearest exit.